Optimal estimation of the optomechanical coupling strength: Quantum Cram er--Rao-type inequality

 \subsection{Thermal state}

 Let us consider again the parameters of \fref{thermal}, where we have seen that the average estimator is insensitive to the change of the average phonon number $n_{\text{th}}$, i.e., the change in the temperature of the mechanical oscillator.
-Here, we observe the same effect for the lower bound of the mean-squared error, (see \fref{thq}).
-These findings indicate that the accuracy of the measurements cannot be improved or worsened with the change of the $n_{\text{th}}$.
-However, we have demonstrated an increase in the average minimum cost of error as $n_{\text{th}}$ is increasing.
+Here, we observe something different for the lower bound of the mean-squared error, (see \fref{thq}).
+These findings indicate that the accuracy of the measurements is slightly worsened with the increase of $n_{\text{th}}$.
+However, we have also demonstrated an increase in the average minimum cost of error as $n_{\text{th}}$ is increasing.
 Therefore, in accordance with intuition, high temperatures once again lead to inconclusive estimation results.